hfiref0x/UACME/README.md

 If you wondering why this still exist and work here is the explanation, an official Microsoft WHITEFLAG (including totally incompetent statements as bonus) https://blogs.msdn.microsoft.com/oldnewthing/20160816-00/?p=94105

+# Windows 10 support and testing policy
+* EOL'ed versions of Windows 10 are not supported and therefore not tested (at moment of writing EOL'ed Windows 10 versions are: TH1 (10240), TH2 (10586));
+* Insider builds are not supported as methods may be fixed there.

 # Protection
 * Account without administrative privileges.